Friday, July 13, 2018

 Today I am grateful for the view out my office window.

-View of the U.S. Capitol Building from the Ford House Office Building
+My view out the office window from the Ford House Office Building

 It’s an absolutely beautiful day today, with gorgeous blue skies over the Capitol Building.
 It’s been such an eventful week; I knew that come Friday I would be completely exhausted so it was no surprise today when I was walking around like a zombie through my morning routine.
 Though I love my work, and generally am always looking for more to do in the office, I’m thankful today for a quiet day.